Understanding Family Child Care Regulations

 It is your responsibility to comply with your apartment and homeowners association bylaws and regulations about operating a home business before you obtain a home child care permit.

-A. Fairfax County Home Child Care Permit (Five or Fewer Children)
+A. Fairfax County Home Child Care Permit (Four or Fewer Children)

-• To provide child care for up to five children other than your own, you
+• To provide child care for up to four children other than your own, you

 must apply for a county permit.
 Family child care providers in Fairfax